 Two presidents.
 Huge protests.
-Trump saber rattling.
+Trump saber-rattling.
 An expert explains what's happening in Venezuela.

 JM: I’ve been in contact with Venezuelans who are there, and there’s just so much uncertainty.
 They’re trying to figure out what’s happening.
 There are so many mixed messages coming over social media and the news.
 Looking at the bigger picture, many of us were hoping that we would see some kind of negotiations towards a transition.
 In 1958, there were negotiations over several months between the political parties and different factions of the military who realized that the dictator in office at that time needed to go.
 They negotiated behind the scenes and pressed the dictator, Marcos Pérez Jiménez, to finally leave the country.

-MJ: Maduro has just announced he is breaking diplomatic ties with the US, and ordered American diplomats to leave the country within 72 hours.
+MJ: Maduro has just announced he is breaking diplomatic ties with the United States, and ordered American diplomats to leave the country within 72 hours.
 The Trump administration is defying that order.
 What does that mean?

 JM: Maduro’s expulsion of all US diplomats, and the Trump administration ignoring that order, raises stakes even higher.
-Guaidó invited the US and other countries to keep their diplomatic personnel in the country.
+Guaidó invited the United States and other countries to keep their diplomatic personnel in the country.
 If Maduro tries to use force to remove them, that opens the possibility of US military force to protect them.
-It would be a high risk gamble for Maduro.
-On the other hand, if Maduro and military do try to hold the diplomats hostage in some way, and Trump is forced to respond, it’s a high risk strategy for the US to contemplate military action as well.
+It would be a high-risk gamble for Maduro.
+On the other hand, if Maduro and military do try to hold the diplomats hostage in some way and Trump is forced to respond, it’s a high-risk strategy for the United States to contemplate military action as well.

 MJ: Is this the end of Maduro?

-JM: There have certainly been times in the past when people thought Maduro would have to resign, or the people would have to remove him.
-The question was how could anyone continue to support this situation, with a completely failing state and its own people in misery.
+JM: There have certainly been times in the past when people thought Maduro would have to resign or the people would have to remove him.
+The question was how anyone could continue to support this situation, with a completely failing state and its own people in misery.
 But he’s survived up until this point.
 His inner circle’s survival is dependent on this government’s survival.
-They fear their own imprisonment or extradition to the United State if it falls.
+They fear their own imprisonment or extradition to the United States if it falls.
 While there’s definitely momentum now, and the people opposed to him are feeling hopeful again, I hesitate to say, definitively, that it will be.

 MJ: What happens next?

 JM: Right now it’s a fragile situation, and it could potentially erupt into violence.
 The government could try to arrest Guaidó, which would probably bring more people out into the street and could cause more repression, more violence.
 We’re waiting to see what the government does.
 Will they react like they’re in a corner and lash out, as they have in the past, with repression?
 Will the military go along?
-Because the troops themselves, and their families, have been suffering from hunger as well.
+Because the troops themselves and their families have been suffering from hunger as well.
 The National Assembly has passed a law giving amnesty to people in the military and security forces if they join a new transitional government.
 It’s important, because many in the military have been accused of human rights abuses, and it could entice some of them to leave.
 But we did see some violence and some repression from the security forces on Wednesday, so at least some of them have continued to carry out government orders.

 This interview has been edited for clarity and length.